-Ah we meet again my dear Mr Dracula, at least that is what I presume from the title Dracula: Path Of The Dragon – Part 1.
+Ah, we meet again my dear Mr. Dracula, at least that is what I presume from the title Dracula: Path Of The Dragon – Part 1.
 There is actually a lack of vampires in this first part of three starring Father Arno Moriani.
-As Father Moriani you have travelled by train to Transylvania to investigate a saint in the making.
+As Father Moriani you have traveled by train to Transylvania to investigate a saint in the making.
 To be canonized by the Catholic Church certain standards have to be met, and it is up to you to find out if the saint is saintly good.

 Dracula: Path Of The Dragon is a 3d point and click adventure where you have total freedom to look around you.
 There are not many objects or individuals to interact with.
 Red arrows show destinations you can walk to by clicking, and red gears show people you can interact with.
 The limited amount of puzzles(three) that is available also use the gears or white squares to interact with.

 The story of Dracula: Path Of The Dragon is heavily inspired by the Bram Stoker view of vampires, and Dracula.
 The story is told in dialogue with both written text, and voiceovers.
 Most people you interact with give you a couple of optional questions, and you can ask them all so there is no need to prioritize.
 The game is rather dark, and I understand why as it is a horror adventure.
 Still the darkness makes the game quite dull to me, and reading the dark text against the dark yellow becomes tiring.